Skip to main content

 Lee Rambeau Kemp, MPA, is the founder of Rambeau Consulting Group LLC and a seasoned executive bringing over 40 years of leadership and advocacy experience to the non-profit sector.
 Before heading up her own company in 2015, Lee was a senior executive at a non-profit in NYC where she directed a portfolio of outpatient, health and residential services assisting 4,800 individuals with special needs lead self-fulfilling lives.
 A native of Winter Park, Lee serves on the Boards of the Valencia College Foundation and the Welbourne Nursery and Preschool.
 She is also a member of the Historic Preservation Advisory Board for the City of Winter Park.
 Lee is an active advocate for increasing voting rights, participation, and protections for all citizens.
 She currently chairs the new Fund Development committee and serves on the Voter Services and Membership committees of the LWVOC.

-Kathy has been an active member of the League of Women Voters of Orange County (LWVOC) since 2015, contributing her leadership as co-chair of the Voter Services Committee and serving on the Board for several years.
+Kay has been an active member of the League of Women Voters of Orange County (LWVOC) since 2013, contributing her leadership as co-chair of the Natural Resources Committee and serving on committees and the Board for several years.

 “Democracy works when we all VOTE!”